naninovel/docs/docs/guide/user-interface.md

 [!!wrAm-cwPXy4]

 ::: example
 Unity project showed in the above video tutorial is [available on GitHub](https://github.com/Naninovel/CustomUIExample).
-You can [clone the repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) with a Git client or [download it as a zip archive](https://github.com/Naninovel/CustomUIExample/archive/master.zip).
+It also contains examples for adding credits screen with scroll view and web links, choice buttons with particle effect, using emojis in text printer, adding timestamps to chat printer and others.
 :::

 ::: example